Oatmeal Craisin Cookies

 - 1 cup dried cranberries or Craisins

-- Whisk together flour, cinnamon, baking soda and salt.
+- Whisk together flour, cinnamon, baking soda, and salt.
 Set aside.

-- Place butter in the bowl of a stand mixer, Using paddle attachment, beat till light and creamy.
+- Place butter in the bowl of a stand mixer, Using the paddle attachment, beat till light and creamy.

 - Add the dry ingredients and mix on low till just combined.
 Then mix in oats and cranberries.

-Adapted from Bouchon Bakery
+Adapted from the Bouchon Bakery cookbook.

 Serving Size:2 cookies

 Amount Per Serving: Calories: 177Total Fat: 8gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 29mgSodium: 195mgCarbohydrates: 26gFiber: 1gSugar: 16gProtein: 2g